nushell/vscode-nushell-lang/snippets/convention.md

 more then 8 alternatives, provide the most common ones in terms of usage frequency (it doesn't apply for `date` snippet, placeholders with data types and durations).

+## Grouping

+Never group snippets presenting commands with subcommands and sharing the same set of options.
+Assume that later they can be extended with different options.